Get stories and expert advice on all things related to college and parenting.

-The first step is to talk about who will pay for what (beyond tuition, room and board; this is a separate strategy session) for the next four years.
+The first step is to discuss who will pay for what (beyond tuition, room, and board; this is a separate strategy session) for the next four years.

-For example, “We said we would pay for textbooks freshman year, but after that they would know what to expect and would have to cover those expenses,” said Laura, parent of a college student and two graduates.
-In addition, “We sent them off to college well stocked with clothing” but after that they paid for their own clothes except for a few special items (an interview suit, a nice dress, winter coats).
+For example, "We said we would pay for textbooks freshman year, but after that, they would know what to expect and would have to cover those expenses," said Laura, parent of a college student and two graduates.
+In addition, "We sent them off to college well stocked with clothing," but after that, they paid for their own clothes except for a few special items (an interview suit, a nice dress, and winter coats).